Bluecraft-AI/gamefunnels-hub/stick-shooter/README.md

 ### Objective

 Survive as long as possible while defeating enemies.
 Your score increases as you defeat enemies.
-The game ends when your health reaches zero or when the time limit is reached.
+The game ends when your health reaches zero.

 ## Game Statistics